kzollove/Exercise-6/README.md

   - The numerical values for rainfall and temperature read in as numbers
   - The second row of the datafile should be skipped, but the text labels for the columns should be from the first row
   - The no-data values should properly be converted to `NaN`
-  - The data should be indexed by the `DATE`, properly parsed to be a date index

 You can find hints about how to do these things in the [description of Exercise 5](https://github.com/Geo-Python-2017/Exercise-5) and the [hints for Exercise 6](https://geo-python.github.io/2017/lessons/L6/exercise-6-hints.html).